vandersijp/ukri/README.md

 ## Objective

-The objective is to automatically map projects against 13 narratives (i.e. 10 areas and 3 imperatives).
+The objective is to automatically map project descriptions against a set of narratives (i.e. 10 areas and 3 imperatives).

 Each narrative is syntactically structured with a header hierarchy to improve the accuracy of the mapping.
 The content is identical to the one published in www.ukri.org/reimagine-manufacturing.